robincorey/CG_FEP_lipid_tutorial/tutorial.md

-***this is a work in progress***
+***note that this is a work in progress for internal reference only***

+# Lipid CG FEP overview

+How to run equilibrium or non-equilibrium FEP for lipids or lipid-like molecules in Martini using gmx.

-Initial setup
+## Step 1: Initial setup
-====

 Steps needed before running any FEP:
-•	setup "free" and "bound" sims – ideally these should be of similar size with respect to number of lipids. o	free = single lipid of interest in simple membrane with no protein o	bound = lipid bound to your protein
+- setup "free" and "bound" sims – ideally these should be of similar size with respect to number of lipids.
+  - free = single lipid of interest in simple membrane with no protein
+  - bound = lipid bound to your protein
-•	Run an equilibration sim of each until 1 µs or so.
+- Run an equilibration sim of each until 1 µs or so.

-2. Prepare FEP
+## Step 2: Prepare FEP
-•	decide on what your two states will be. o	e.g. state 0 = lipid of interest, state 1 = generic lipid. o	e.g. state 0 = two acyl tails, state 1 = one acyl tail
+- decide on what your two states will be.
+  -	e.g. state 0 = lipid of interest, state 1 = generic lipid.
+  -	e.g. state 0 = two acyl tails, state 1 = one acyl tail
-•	make an itp file for your lipid.
+-	make an itp file for your lipid.
 Feel free to check with me, as this is the fiddliest step.
-•	It will need this layout:
+-	It will need this layout:

 ```
 [ atoms ]